 An Army Saved

-The intelligence brought by Lydia, really a form of indications and warning (I&W), enabled Washington to prepare the Continental Army, which repulsed General Howe’s “surprise” attack at White Marsh.
-The multi-day battle saved the army and the cause, enabling it to eventually settle at Valley Forge.
+Lydia's intelligence, a form of indications and warning (I&W), helped Washington prepare the Continental Army, which repelled General Howe’s “surprise” attack at White Marsh.
+The multi-day battle saved the army and the cause, allowing it to eventually settle at Valley Forge.
 The British returned to Philadelphia in disgust.

 The series of skirmishes at White Marsh ended the 1777 campaign with a modest American victory |